cegvist/docs.wappalyzer.com/api/resources/crawl.md

 # Crawl API

-Fetch and analyze multiple web pages on a domain by recursively following links.
-The crawler fetches up to 25 pages.
+Fetch and analyse a domain.
+The crawler fetches up to 25 pages in real-time and returns the combined results.

+This API is asynchronous: results are sent to a callback URL after the domain has been indexed.

 ## Endpoint